December 30, 2014

 By William Imbo

-It is the bane of my existence to witness so many of my classmates finish up a brutal workout—or any workout, for that matter—say their farewells to everybody, and head out the door without a moment’s pause.
-I just don’t get it.
-Don’t they realize that they’re missing out on an opportunity to maximize their recovery and as a greater result their overall development as an athlete?
-I understand that people are busy with things to do and people to see, but there are a few things that you should absolutely include in your immediate post-workout routine in order to grow and progress in this sport.
+So many of my classmates finish a brutal workout—or any workout, for that matter—say their goodbyes and head out the door without a moment’s pause.
+Are they forgetting they’re missing out on an opportunity to maximize their recovery and their development as an athlete?
+People are busy and for some of us, the hour at the box, is the only hour we have to ourselves, but there are a few things you should absolutely include in your immediate post-workout routine to grow and progress as an athlete.

 1. Don’t Skip the Cool Down & Stretch

-The recovery process should begin before you leave the box.
-During an intense training effort, metabolic waste products are lodged in your body all the way down to the individual muscle cells.
+Recovery should begin before you leave the box.
+During intense training effort, metabolic waste products are lodged in your body all the way down to the individual muscle cells.
 The fluid that surrounds them—as well as the capillaries, veins, and lungs—needs to be flushed out before you rest.
-As soon as you finish exercising and pick yourself up off the floor, your first thought should be to keep moving at a gentle pace.
-Doing so will allow your heart rate to come back to its resting level.
-If you stop exercising suddenly and don’t take the time to cool down, your heart rate slows abruptly and the additional blood that was brought into your lower body (as a result of your blood vessels expanding during the workout) will just sit there.
+As soon as you pick yourself up off the floor, your first thought should be to keep moving at a gentle pace.
+Doing so will allow your heart rate to come back to resting level.
+If you stop exercising and don’t take the time to cool down, your heart rate slows abruptly and the additional blood that was brought into your lower body (as a result of your blood vessels expanding during the workout) will just sit there.
 The effects of this blood pooling include dizziness and even fainting.

-Once you’ve gotten your heart rate down, you can get to work on mobilizing your body.
+With your heart rate lowered, get to work on mobilizing.
 Stretching immediately after a workout is optimal as your muscles are warm and pliable, making them easier to stretch and reach new levels of flexibility.
 Stretching is often underrated for the role it plays in muscle growth, as having more limber muscles and joints will allow you to perform better in movements.
 For example, if you frequently mobilize your hips and ankle joints after every workout, you’ll be able to squat lower and reap the maximum benefits from such a crucial strength-building movement.
 It’s also a good opportunity to work on your myofascial release and stay on top of the fascia that if left unattended can cause knots to form and hamper your posture and mobility.

 2. Drink Plenty of Water

-In addition, water also helps to prevent the breakdown of muscle proteins and increases the amount of nutrients absorbed from food.
+Water also helps prevent the breakdown of muscle proteins and increases the amount of nutrients absorbed from food.
 Oh, and it also plays an important role in cushioning and lubricating joints and tissues so that they remain elastic, which helps to reduce joint and muscle pain and increase your flexibility.